 Ruth Catlow, Director, Furtherfield.

 UpStage is an open source server-side application (that means you don’t need to download and install it on your own computer – it runs on a server and you access it through a browser).
 It was launched in January 2004, and celebrated its 10th birthday in January 2014 with the release of UpStage v3.
-In 2018, we began work on a new platform called Limelight, as the original software is now very old and incompatible with newer technologies such as mobile devices.
+In 2020, as part of the Creative Europe funded project Mobilise/Demobilise, the software is being entirely rebuilt to bring it up to date with current technologies, including functioning on mobile devices.

 - videos from the UpStage festivals

 Players (logged-in performers) have a variety of tools at their disposal on the stage, which allow the manipulation of avatars, backgrounds and props which have been previously created and uploaded.
 Avatars’ speech appears as speech bubbles on stage and is spoken aloud by text2speech functionality.
 Players can also draw directly onto the stage in real time.

 UpStage is a live interactive medium, so the best way to experience it is to attend a performance or join one of the open walk-throughs.
 These are live, online tutorials of about an hour duration, during which time members of the UpStage community teach the basic operations of the platform and discuss how to create and present performances.
 To find out when the next session is happening, subscribe to the UpStage Announcements list, and you can email info [at] upstage.org.nz to request a session.

 For training materials, including links to the user manual and instructional videos, go to the Learn page.

 The UpStage project team members have been experimenting with various forms of online theatre since 1999, and since 2002 have worked together as the globally dispersed performance troupe Avatar Body Collision.
 The idea for UpStage was born from our experiments with using a variety of online chat technologies.